UKCloud/documentation/articles/azure/azs-how-create-scale-set.md

     - **Operating system disk image** – The operating system disk image for the virtual machines in the scale set.

         > [!Note]
         > CentOS 7.2 is currently unsupported on Azure Stack.
+For more information, see [here](https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-update-1903#compute).

     - **Subscription** - This is your UKCloud for Microsoft Azure subscription.